sai-sruthi/Test-Coverage-Workshop/README.md

 9. What is the difference between generative and mutation-based fuzzing techniques?

+  The difference between generative and mutation-based fuzzing techniques is that in generative, the test input is randomly created, whereas in mutation based it is randomly modified.
+Generative approach is commenly used for security testing.

 10. Why might minification of fuzzing inputs be useful for debugging an fault?

+   Minification of fuzzing inputs is useful as it makes revealing faults easier.
+The long input that can be removed and producing a small input which still causes fault makes it is easier to debug the fault.

 11. Why regex isn't enough for performing static analysis?

+   Regex isn't enough for performing static analysis as while we can detect one message chain, we miss one, and falsely detect another.
+We continously go on increasing the tests and conditions which are only going to create other problems.

 12. When implementing a code smell detector, how might you detect duplicated code?

 13. Why is an visitor pattern using technique for writing static analysis based code checks?

+   The visitor design pattern is a way of separating an algorithm from an object structure on which it operates, hence it uses a static analysis based code checks.
+A practical result of this separation is the ability to add new operations to existing object structures without modifying the structures.
+It is one way to follow the open/closed principle.

 14. How might advanced analysis techniques such as statistical analysis or automated program repair impact the design and usage of an automated software pipeline?

 ### Coverage Calculation